-Our latest published article with RHS looks at pond edge plants that grow where water meets land.
+Our latest published article with RHS looks at Pond edge plants that grow where water meets land.
 The plants that thrive in this area need consistently wet soil - either underwater or in wet mud.

-- shelf plants grow in water on a pond shelf up to 13cm (5") deep or that can thrive with their crowns on the surface of a muddy, permanently wet bog garden.
+- shelf plants grow in water on a pond shelf up to 13cm (5") deep or thrive with their crowns on the surface of a muddy, permanently wet bog garden.

 Plants for shallow pond edges and wet bog areas offer diverse heights, growth habits and flowering periods that can create an interesting and wildlife friendly emergence zone both in and around the edges of a ponds water area.

 You could choose to plant an emergence zone as a moist loving plant zone instead.
 The area would then need to be constructed with more drainage holes so as not to remain permanently wet.
-Moist loving plants (in the moist pages of the website) are found in a damp but drained area of the garden that many people might call a 'bog garden' but that is not actually boggy.
+Moist loving plants (in the Moist pages of the website) are found in a damp but drained area of the garden that many people might call a 'bog garden' but that is not actually boggy.